fieldtrip/website/_includes/shared/faq/external.md

 - dipoli (for forward EEG modeling using BEM)
 - simbio (for forward EEG modeling using FEM)

 Although we distribute these toolboxes along with FieldTrip to facilitate their use, we do not develop or support them.
-Each of the corresponding toolboxes has its own license agreement, and in the corresponding directories you can find more information on whom is responsible for them.
+Each of the corresponding toolboxes has its own license agreement, and in the corresponding directories you can find more information on who is responsible for them.

 ### Optional toolboxes

 The following toolboxes are also used for specific computations, but are not included in the default FieldTrip release.
-You can download them separately and place then in the "fieldtrip/external" directory (where they will be automatically found) or anywhere else on your path.
+You can download them separately and place them in the "fieldtrip/external" directory (where they will be automatically found) or anywhere else on your path.

 - nlxnetcom
 - meg-pd